willfurnass/sheffield_hpc/stanage/software/apps/singularity.rst

 The security risks associated with providing outdated builds of Apptainer are considered to outweigh the risk of upgrading to backwards incompatible versions.

-Apptainer has been installed on all worker nodes using the latest RPM package from the `EPEL <https://fedoraproject.org/wiki/EPEL>`_ repository.
+Apptainer has been installed on all worker and login nodes.